Occurs before an error message is posted to the test log.

 The event occurs before an error message is posted to the test log.
 You can use this event to perform desired actions when an error message is posted to the log.

 For information on how to create an event handler for this and other TestComplete events, see Handling Events.

 The Event control that processes the event.

-OnLogError event is only generated for error messages caused by errors that occur during calls to methods of TestComplete program objects.
+OnLogError event is only generated for errors that occur when calling methods of TestComplete program objects.
 For example, this event is raised when you call

 In addition, do not call the

 NetworkSuite.Synchronize method from the event handler.
 The method will always return False.

 Posting Messages to the Log